spencerdezartsmith/todo-cli-node/README.md

-# Command Line Today List
+# Command Line Todo List

 A small node todo-list that runs from the command line.